Ohm's law, Joule heat, and Planckian dissipation: Introduction

-The organization of the present work is as follows: First, we put forward a new criterion to differentiate the normal and superconducting states based on the stability of ${\bf v}$ expressed in Eq.~(\ref{eq12v2}).
-Next, we consider the energy flow for a metallic wire connected to a battery; we argue that the battery connection generates $-\nabla \mu$ inside the wire, and this is the force accelerates electrons.
-Then, we consider the energy flow during discharging of a capacitor through a resistive wire; in this case, the capacitor acts as the battery for the current generation.
-We will discuss the Josephson effect in superconductors, including the capacitor contribution.
-The Josephson junction inherently has a capacitor contribution due to its structure, but this capacitance effect is not included in the original Josephson's work \cite{Josephson62} or the textbook explanation \cite{FeynmanIII21-9}.
-The derivation with the capacitance contribution indicates that the electrons transfer singly across the junction, in contrast to the Josephson's derivation that assumes the pair-wise transfer \cite{Josephson62}.
-We also discuss the Planckian dissipation by considering the gauge fluctuation, $-{\hbar \over 2}\partial_t(\nabla \chi)$.
-Lastly, we conclude the present work by discussing implications of the present work.
+Next, we consider the energy flow for electric conduction in a metallic wire connected to a battery; we argue that the battery connection generates the gradient of the chemical potential inside the wire, and this is the force accelerates conduction electrons; when the steady current flow is established, the force balance exists between the gradient of the chemical potential force, and that from the induced electric field.
+Then, we consider the energy flow during the discharging of a capacitor through a resistive wire; in this case, the capacitor acts as the battery for the current generation.
+Next, we discuss the Josephson effect in superconductors with including the capacitor contribution.
+Then, the Planckian dissipation is examined by considering the gauge fluctuation of the Berry connection.
+Lastly, we conclude the present work by discussing its implications in the interpretation of the Maxwell's equations.